-1.5 Cargo heating system
+1.8 Cargo heating and cooling systems

 In a modern chemical tanker in order to maintain product quality, to minimize the potential for discoloration, and to facilitate some liquid cargo transport in a safe manner cargo heating is required.

 The voyage orders will contain heating information, if heating is required.
 As a rule the final heating instructions are given by the Shipper in writing to the Master / Chief Officer in the port of loading.
 If those written instructions are not given, the master should request them and issue a Letter of Protest if they are not received at departure.
 In the latter case the management office should be immediately informed.